ngereluk/ReactPaint/README.md

 Welcome to React Paint!

 This react web app is inspired by MS paint.
-After you pull, don't forget to run npm i to install packages.
+After you pull, cd into the paint directory and run npm i to install packages.
 Once the packages are installed, you can:

 - Click on the pencil icon to colour individual squares (note the default colour is grey)